vincentgarcia00/SFMC_MCP/README.md

 # SFMC MCP Tool

 A Model Context Protocol (MCP) tool for connecting Claude or any MCP compatible app to Salesforce Marketing Cloud (SFMC) REST API.
-This tool enables Claude to interact with SFMC data and operations directly through the `sfmc_rest_request` tool function.
+This tool enables Claude desktop or any equivalent app to interact with SFMC directly through the `sfmc_rest_request` tool function.

+## Note frmo the author
+**Prompt responsibly.**

+This MCP (Model Context Protocol) tool for Salesforce Marketing Cloud is powerful — and **potentially dangerous**.
+Misunderstood prompts or improper usage can result in serious damage to your SFMC Business Unit.

+To avoid unintended consequences, always test in a sandbox Business Unit before attempting anything in production.
+**Treat this tool like a loaded weapon**: very effective in the right hands, but unforgiving in the wrong context.

+Disclaimer: The author cannot be held responsible for any damage, data loss, or unintended consequences resulting from the use or misuse of this tool.
+You are fully responsible for how you apply it.

+Use with care.
+**You've been warned.**

 ## Features